Why do we focus more on some things than others?

 Where this bias occurs

 Let’s say you want to improve your diet, so you decide to reduce the amount of sugar you eat.
-To work towards this goal, you resolve to buy fewer desserts when you go grocery shopping.
-However, one week, you have a particularly busy schedule, and you end up doing your grocery shopping at the end of a work day, before you’ve had a chance to eat dinner.
-You try your very best to take your mind off the junk food aisle, but you can’t seem to stop thinking about your favourite snacks.
+To work toward this goal, you resolve to buy fewer desserts when you go grocery shopping.
+However, one week, you have a particularly busy schedule, and you end up doing your grocery shopping at the end of a work day before you’ve had a chance to eat dinner.
+You try your very best to take your mind off the junk food aisle, but you can’t seem to stop thinking about your favorite snacks.
 Eventually, you cave and throw a couple of boxes of cookies into your cart, which you later end up eating.

 Related Biases